See what's possible with real-time 3D

 - Interactive, because users have precise control over their experience, much like a video game.

-While there are limitless ways to leverage real-time 3D, the foundational use for companies in industry is to visualize data and build realistic, dynamic experiences from 3D models, such as computer-aided design (CAD) assemblies.
-These interactive digital twins of physical products open opportunities to enhance processes and workflows across the business, from R&D all the way through to operations.
+While there are limitless ways to leverage real-time 3D, most industry users employ it to visualize data and build realistic, dynamic experiences from 3D models, such as computer-aided design (CAD) assemblies.
+These interactive digital twins of physical products open opportunities to enhance processes and workflows across the business, from research and development (R&D) all the way through to operations.

 The business impact of real-time 3D

-Manufacturing companies face no shortage of challenges in driving profitable growth – designs are getting more complex, production timelines are getting tighter, and buyers are getting more selective.
-Under the pandemic conditions of 2020, these difficulties are exacerbated.
+Industrial companies face no shortage of challenges in driving profitable growth – designs are getting more complex, production timelines are getting tighter, and buyers are getting more selective.

 Companies using real-time 3D can better navigate these challenges.
 Research shows real-time 3D unlocks the following benefits:

-- Faster time to market by condensing research and development (R&D) timelines, training automated systems in simulated environments, and other improvements.
+- Faster time to market by condensing R&D timelines, training automated systems in simulated environments, and other improvements

 Top uses of real-time 3D